-The L-NOW Pro C580 features heavy-duty V-frame construction, similar to the Body-Solid Endurance ESB250.
-It was made of thick, ovalized steel tubing, boasting an overall weight of ~104 lbs (47 kg).
-You can be sure that the unit won’t wobble or change position even if you engage in the most demanding spin workouts.
+The L-NOW Pro C580 indoor cycling bike features heavy-duty V-frame construction, similar to the Body-Solid Endurance ESB250.
+It is made of thick, ovalized steel tubing, boasting an overall weight of ~104 lbs (47 kg).
+As a result, you can ensure that the unit won’t wobble or change position even if you engage in the most demanding spin workouts.

-Plus, it’s base bars have adjustable stabilizers that have rubber pads.
-These give you the possibility to perfectly level the unit on any floor, and there’s no need for the usage of an additional mat.
+Plus, its base bars have adjustable stabilizers that have rubber pads.
+These allow you to level the unit on any floor perfectly, and there’s no need to use an additional mat.

-Despite its weight, the bike isn’t too difficult to move and handle.
+The bike isn’t too difficult to move and handle despite its weight.
 The front base has a set of large transport wheels.
 So, by using these wheels when relocating the bike, you won’t be controlling more than 40% of its total weight.

-The mainframe of this L NOW exercise bike has an abrasion-resistant and corrosion-resistant paint finish.
-The primary color used is red, this being the only color available for this bike model.
+The mainframe of this L NOW exercise bike has an abrasion-resistant and corrosion-resistant red paint finish.
 The seat post, the handlebar post, and the flywheel are chrome-plated, though.

 The bike’s construction does integrate several ABS parts, as well.
-Among them, we can count the belt cover, the brake pad cover, and a few other small covers.
-This, however, only fulfill a protective and cosmetic role and do not reduce the bike’s overall sturdiness.
+I can count the belt cover, the brake pad cover, and a few other small covers.
+However, this only fulfills a protective and cosmetic role and reduces the bike’s overall sturdiness.

 Seat & handlebars

-The L-NOW C580 indoor cycling trainer has a pretty thick seat that integrates a generous foam padding layer.
-It also has a longitudinal groove, which promotes healthy blood circulation during seated workouts.
+The L-NOW Pro C580 indoor cycling bike has a thick seat that integrates a generous foam padding layer.
+It also has a longitudinal groove, promoting healthy blood circulation during seated workouts.

 Also, its rear part has suspension springs, which improve shock absorption.
-This saddle is similar to the one included with the L-NOW LD-506.
-It delivers more comfort than the average slim spin bike seat.
+However, it delivers more comfort than the average slim spin bike seat.